radapdal/process/webdevelopmentworkflow.md

 >
 > `RELEASED TO STAGING` -> `RELEASED TO PRODUCTION`

-Reassign, comment, and tag the Project Manager for closing.
+Comment, and tag the Project Coordinator for client verification.
+If the client verifies the release, or after a designated time after verification (3 days) the sprint issues can now be safely closed.

 > **Deployed Approved**
 >